iskra-delta/idp-animate/README.md

-# idp-animate
+# idp-gala
-Animation Player for the Iskra Delta Partner.
+Galaksija emulator for the Iskra Delta Partner.